• Skip to main content

 National Night Out

 The event takes place at Lake Community Field.
 There has been a chance for attendees to get a tour of fleet vehicles and fire engines.
-Previously, El Mexicano Taco Truck has served tacos for a donation with proceeds benefitting Advocates for Lake County.
+Previously, El Mexicano Taco Truck has served tacos for a donation with proceeds benefiting Advocates for Lake County.

-August | leadvilletwinlakes.com/event/national-night-out-celebrate-first-responders/
+early August | leadvilletwinlakes.com/#!event/2024/8/24/national-night-out

 Trick or Treat on Main Street